 Kylie Jean is all Texas, determined and spunky!
 These are very cute books with a lovable heroine.

 This daring duo seems an unlikely pair which makes their adventures all the more entertaining.
-Addicting reads.
+Fu stories for kids who like Junie B. Jones.

 Once upon a time, a regular girl and her brother accidentally went into a fairy tale.
 And messed it all up.
 Whoops.
 We loved these mixed-up stories!

-HILARIOUS remix of Sleeping Beauty.
+Talk about a HILARIOUS remix of Sleeping Beauty!
 In this (much better) retelling, the princess realizes she can’t die until she’s 18 so she concludes that she must be INVINCIBLE and acts accordingly.
 IF you like the humor of Junie B. Jones, I think you’ll enjoy these even more.

-Fantastic stories of mystery and compassion toward animals – great for any animal lover.
+Fantastic stories of mystery and compassion toward animals — great for any animal lover or Junie B. Jones fan.

-Ok, so Lulu is kind of sassy.
-And she learns her valuable lesson in this hysterical story.
-You’ll laugh a lot in this one.
+Lulu is kind of sassy like Junie B. Jones.
+But without the bad grammar.
+In this story, she learns her valuable lesson in this hysterical story.
+You’ll laugh through this one!

 Perfecto!
 My Vida Loca is a warm-hearted beginning chapter book about the adventures of a spunky girl named Sophia — from her singing (that annoys everyone except abuela) to a cooking mishap of arroz con leche that her familia helps her fix.
 I love the bright pink text that indicates the Spanish words (maybe 1 or 2 a page).
 Illustrations are fun, capturing the emotions and action perfectamente.